WELCOME TO GMS ACCOUNTING ONLINE HELP

 If you have employees that are classified under more than one workers comp code because of different jobs performed, you can assign an alternative rate for certain workers comp codes under specified elements.

-Rate: Enter the alternative rate to be used for this element, i.e. 4%.
+C. Rate: Enter the alternative rate to be used for this element, i.e. 4.

 Workers Comp Analysis Tab

-Expense Code: Enter or select the expense code for the Monthly Direct Workers Comp.
-You cannot use an expense code that has been set up in the fringe matrix, or any of the cost allocation transfer codes.
+B. Expense Code: Select the expense code for the Monthly Direct Workers Comp.
+An expense code that has been set up in the fringe matrix or any of the cost allocation transfer codes cannot be used.
 This field will default to the code entered the next time you go into this report.

-Liability: Enter or select the liability account you have set up for accrued workers comp.
-If the workers comp is a prepaid expense, it will allow you to code it to an asset account also.
+C. Liability: Select the liability account you have set up for accrued workers comp.
+If the workers comp is a prepaid expense, select the asset account.
 This field will default to the code entered the next time you go into this report.